 The waterfalls have two viewing areas.
 The steep trail to the lower area only takes 10 minutes from the parking lot.
 Stick your head under the falls to cool off.
 The falls are often just a trickle during the dry season.

 Visitors who are reasonably fit can climb the many steep stairs to the seven pools and have a dip.
 Swimming at the top is safer than it sounds, as long as you stay away from the edges, although it isn't very suitable for small children.
 A slippery rock serves as a natural water slide for locals.

 Motorbike Around the Island

 As with most Southeast Asian islands large enough for paved roads, renting a scooter and driving around can be an incredibly enjoyable experience.
-Once away from the clog of Kuah (the main town) and Pantai Cenang (the most popular beach), the island’s interior has (mostly) well-maintained roads with plenty of nice scenery.
+Once away from the traffic of Kuah (the main town) and Pantai Cenang (the most popular beach), the island’s interior has (mostly) well-maintained roads with plenty of nice scenery.

 Langkawi is a very sizable island.
-You could easily spend a couple of days on scooter just exploring, just running between the top things to do in Langkawi.
+You could easily spend a couple of days on a scooter just exploring, just running between the top things to do in Langkawi.
 Renting a bicycle is an option, too, although some interior roads will be tough to cycle.

 The police on Langkawi are adamant about enforcing helmet laws.
 They may also ask for an international driving permit if you end up passing through one of the sporadic roadblocks.